 Editor’s note: This post has been updated as of Wednesday, September 21, 2022.
 Note that this list only reflects changes in effect beginning with the 2022-23 academic year.
 The most recent list of changes can be found here.
 If you wish to see changes for the 2021-22 season, please see this post.
-For future changes in 2023 or later, please see this post.
+For changes effective with the 2023-24 academic year or later, please see this post.
 This article will be updated throughout the 2021-22 academic year as more changes become known.

 The 2021-22 academic year began on July 1 but we are already looking ahead to realignment for the 2022-23 academic year.
 The wheel that is college realignment never stops turning and we want to stay on top of the news with a single location of all the moves from Division I, Division 2, Division 3, and the NAIA.